Unwind at These Serene New Jersey-Area Lavender Farms

 264 Williams Rd., Woodstown

 Field & Flock Lavender Farm is a place to experience beauty and tranquility.
 You can stroll through the fields, explore the market shop, or sit and enjoy the grounds.
-You can attend an event here, like yoga, date night or a brunch, or plan your own small gathering.
+You can attend an event here, like yoga, date night or brunch, or plan your own small gathering.

 Happy Day Farm